ramon0101alonso/MechaCar_Statistical_Analysis-/README.md

 ## Linear Regression to Predict MPG

-###### Vehicle_length, ground_clearance, and intercept are the three non-random amounts of variance against mpg values.
-According to the p-value of 5.35e-11, the linear model slope is not considered to be zero.
-Since the r-squared value is .7149, the linear model has a high positive prediction rate of mpg.
+###### Vehicle_length and ground_clearance created more than non-random variance to mpg values.
+The linear model slope is not considered to be zero because p-value of 5.35e-11 is less than 0.05.
+With the data given, the r-squared value is .7149, This amount of data results in the linear model having a reasonable positive prediction rate of mpg.
+With better data, the r-square would probably be closer to 1 indicating a better linear model.
 These facts can be seen in the image below:
 ![linear regression](https://github.com/ramon0101alonso/MechaCar_Statistical_Analysis-/blob/main/Deliverable%201.png)

 ## Summary Statistics on Suspension

-###### When combining the current manufacturing data, the suspension coils are less than the required 100 pounds per square inch.
+###### When all three lots are combined, the variance is about 62 lbs per square inch which is less than the required 100 pounds per square inch.
 Lot 1 and 2 also meet the requirement as individuals.
-Lot 3 exceeds the threshhold.
+Lot 3 exceeds the threshhold of 100 lbs per square inch.
 Below is the data to back up these statements.
 ![summary](https://github.com/ramon0101alonso/MechaCar_Statistical_Analysis-/blob/main/Deliverable%202%20Summary.png)
 ![lot](https://github.com/ramon0101alonso/MechaCar_Statistical_Analysis-/blob/main/Deliverable%202%20Lot.png)